-Lieke Martens and Cristiano Ronaldo voted UEFA Players of the Year - UEFA.com — Nigeria Today
+Ronaldo named UEFA best player for 2016/2017 season - Daily Post Nigeria — Nigeria Today

 Ronaldo wins UEFA Men's Player of the Year award for the third time

-Cristiano Ronaldo beats Lionel Messi and Gianluigi Buffon to UEFA Best Player in Europe award for 2016-17
+Cristiano Ronaldo pips Lionel Messi to Uefa Player of the Year

-Ronaldo, Messi & the candidates to finish top-scorer in the 2017-18 Champions League

 This post was syndicated from Sports - Google News.
 Click here to read the full text on the original website.